Methodology

 • We do not claim past observed outcomes predict future results.

-• We do not give personalized advice — the agent does not know your situation.
+• We do not give personalized advice.
+The agent does not know your situation.

 • We do not guarantee the data is error-free.
 Public data sources occasionally fail.